jbcodeforce/ML-studies/docs/features.md

 # Feature Engineering

-The goal of feature engineering is simply to make our data better suited to the problem at hand.
+The goal of feature engineering is to make the data better suited to the problem at hand.

 We might perform feature engineering to: